 - Mississippi Home Corp is now accepting applications.
 For more information, check it out at Emergency Rental Assistance Program.
 This funding can be used for rental assistance, rental arrears, as well as utilities and home energy costs including electricity, gas, water and sewer, and more.

-- Hinds County is now accepting applications for rental assistance only.
+- Hinds County is now accepting applications for rental and utility assistance for renters who have been affected by COVID.
 For more information, go to Hinds County Emergency Rental Aid (HCERA) Program for details and to apply.
+If you are unable to complete an online application, call the Hinds County Rental Aid hotline at 601-514-0137.

 - The Home Saver Program offers assistance to mortgagors who are unemployed or substantially underemployed.
 For more information go to MS Home Saver.